dgraph-io/dgraph/wiki/content/mutations/index.md

 ### JSON Upsert Example

-Let's consider those previous [examples](#example) but instead of `rdf`, we will be using `json`.
+Let's consider those previous [examples](#example) but, instead of `rdf`, we are going to use `json`.

-The first example was to update the `name` information of an existing user and if the user doesn't exist, we create a user and update `email` and `name` information.
+The first example is to update the `name` information of an existing user, and if the user doesn't exist, we create a user and update `email` and `name` information.

 It can be achieved using the following: